Healthdirect Free Australian health advice you can count on.

 What is heart failure?

-Heart failure — or, ‘congestive heart failure’ (CHF) — occurs when your heart muscle has grown too weak to effectively pump blood throughout the body, or to fill up with blood properly.
-As a result, the muscles and organs in the body don’t get enough oxygen and nutrients.
+Heart failure (also known as ‘congestive heart failure’ or CHF) occurs when your heart muscle has become too weak to pump blood effectively through your body.
+It can also happen if your heart becomes too stiff to fill up with blood properly, so not enough blood is pumped around your body.
+As a result, your muscles and organs don’t get enough oxygen and nutrients.
 This may cause fluid to build up in your body and make you feel breathless or tired.

-However, the conditions are related: a heart attack can cause ongoing muscle weakness and stiffness that leads to long-term heart failure.
+However, the conditions can be related: a heart attack can cause ongoing muscle weakness and stiffness that leads to long-term heart failure.
 In some cases, symptoms of heart failure can also start suddenly.

 Watch this video about heart failure from the Heart Foundation.
 It's also available in other languages, including Arabic, Greek, Italian and Mandarin.